Chris Johnstone

 for Sustainable Wellbeing

 Working many years as a doctor and group therapist in the addictions recovery field, I saw how 'unsustainable wellbeing' involves attempts to feel good in the moment, but with costs carried into the future and/or onto others.
 My training work is based on the 'me, you and us’ model of wellbeing that explores how our lives can have positive ripples of benefit that extend beyond the moment and beyond ourselves, so deepening our sense of purpose and satisfaction in life.
 I train people in self-help practices that nourish their energy and enthusiasm, interventions we can use to help others be at their best and ways to cultivate wellbeing at the level of 'us' in groups, teams or communities.
 Two approaches I'm much influenced by, and run courses in, are Positive Psychology and Motivational Interviewing.
+More recently, I’ve been developing Su Ha as a new hybrid practice for personal and collective wellbeing, introducing this with a free online course.

 butterfly.jpg